Paint Tacoma Beautiful

 Founded in 1985, Paint Tacoma Beautiful (PTB) organizes volunteer crews each summer to paint the exteriors of homes of low-income, elderly and disabled homeowners within Tacoma City Limits.

 Since 1985, more than 2,200 houses have been painted throughout Pierce County.
-During this time of COVID-19, Paint Tacoma work sites are in operation with added safety measures to decrease risk of exposure.
-Join us as we unite in these unprecedented times to support neighbors in need!
+Join us as we unite to support neighbors in need!
 Please click on the tabs below to learn more about applying to have your house painted, volunteering, or sponsorships and donations.

 The home must be located within Tacoma city limits.